Smithsonian/ngehtutil/README.md

 # ngeht-util - Utilities for ngEHT

 *ngeht-util* is a library of python modules to help in the design, development, and analysis of the ngEHT VLBI telescope.
-It consists of four models: array, source, target, and cost.
+It consists of four models: station, source, target, and cost.

 ## Installation